dergigi/boris/test/markdown/tables.md

 ## Table with Long Text

+This table tests text wrapping behavior with varying column widths.
+The third column contains a long paragraph that should wrap to multiple lines within the cell while maintaining proper padding and readability.
+This is especially important for responsive design.

 | Short | Medium Length Column | Very Long Column That Contains A Lot Of Text And Should Wrap Properly |
 | ----- | -------------------- | -------------------------------------------------------------------- |
 | A     | This is medium text  | This is a very long piece of text that should wrap to multiple lines when displayed in the table cell.
 It should maintain proper formatting and readability. |

 ## Table with Numbers

+This table contains 21 rows of ranked data with numeric scores and percentages.
+It's useful for testing row striping, scrolling behavior with longer tables, and ensuring that numeric alignment and formatting remain consistent throughout a larger dataset.

 | Rank | Name | Score | Percentage |
 | ---- | ---- | ----- | ---------- |